MAIF/melusine/docs/tutorials/08_MelusineRegex.md

     def match_list(self) -> List[str]:
         return [
-            "Avada Kedavra is a spell used by Lord Voldemort", "And then, you know me, I was not gonna let it pass so I told themg : You shall not pass and obviously everyone clapped", ]
+            "Avada Kedavra is a spell used by Lord Voldemort", "And then, you know me, I was not gonna let it pass so I told them : You shall not pass and obviously everyone clapped", ]

     @property # (2)!